Charter of the Austrian Domain Administration

-The organization and provision of .at domain services is managed according to the principle of self-administration, in the context of the Austrian Internet community and in compliance with Austrian law.
+The organization and provision of the .at domain service is managed according to the principle of self-administration within the context of the Austrian internet community and in compliance with Austrian legal system.

-The vehicle for this self-administration is the charitable Internet Foundation Austria with its bodies, the Name Council, the Supervisory Board and operative units, such as nic.at GmbH, the registry.
+The responsibility for self-administration lies with the non-profit Internet Foundation Austria (IPA), along with the affiliated Board, Domain Name Council, Supervisory Board and operative units such as nic.at GmbH (registry).

-All individuals and legal entities are entitled to register a name under .at on an equal basis.
-Registered headquarters in Austria or Austrian citizenship are not required.
-The registration is a contract under Austrian civil law between the domain holder and nic.at GmbH.
+All individuals and legal entities are equally entitled to register domain names below the .at top-level domain.
+It is not mandatory to be an Austrian citizen or an organisation located in Austria.
+The registration agreement is a contract under Austrian civil law concluded by the domain holder and nic.at GmbH.

-Top priority for domain management is the stability of the domain name system.
-As a benchmark and target price for a registration, nic.at should be positioned in the lowest third of a reasonably defined peer group of registries.
+The top priority in domain administration is to ensure the technical stability of the domain name system. nic.at's benchmark and target price for registrations (registrar price) lies in the midfield of a reasonably defined peer group of registries.